acailic/acailic.github.io/_notes/oca-chapter-5.md

 - Inherited interface  can redeclare a default method and also make it abstract.
 Also can redeclare a default method and provide a different implementation.  static methods can never be abstract (neither in an interface not in a class).

+- Trying to override a static method with a non-static method (and vice-versa) in a class will result in a compilation error.
+Even in case of interfaces, a subinterface not override a default method with a static method.
+An interface can redeclare a default method and provide a different implementation.

 # Casting class
 ```
 AA extends A